Kendog09/Kendog09.github.io/docs/testing.md

 ### Use-Case / Functional and non-functional requirement testing:

+The table below shows the requirements status and which use case it is realted too:

 | Use-Case ID| Requirement ID| Test Case| Status|
 | ---------- | ------------- | -------- | ---------- |